 It was the laugh that did it.

 It made the hairs prickle on the back of my neck and told my seven-year-old sensibilities something wasn’t right.
-I was to hear it often growing up and it was always a signal that things were headed in a bad direction; eliciting a Pavlovian unease deep within me whenever its duplicitous joviality filled the air.
+I heard it often growing up and it was always a signal that things were headed in a bad direction, eliciting a Pavlovian unease deep within me whenever its duplicitous joviality filled the air.

 It was lunchtime.
 On the farm we took our main meal in the middle of the day, the hard physical labor demanded substantial re-fuelling the likes of which a sandwich or plate of cold-cuts couldn’t deliver.
 The kitchen was warm and welcoming; the stove, nestled in her alcove gently heating the bottoms of the two huge steel kettles that lived on her hotplate, circulated the aroma of a hearty cooked meal like a binding promise.
 I eyed the door to the oven suspiciously – the memory of my mother’s explosive attempt at rice pudding still vivid, the alarming BANG mid-meal the siren of a surprise gone wrong.
 I needn’t have worried.
 Today’s meal would be marked by an outburst of a different nature.

 I took my place next to my father at the rectangular pine table that abutted the wall, fingertips braille-reading the scarred yellowed surface while I waited for my plate to be put in front of me.
 The scent of the outdoors still clung to his overalls and made me eager for the meal to be over so I could run out and play.
-My legs swung impatiently beneath the table.
+I swung my legs impatiently beneath the table.

 Oddly high-pitched and mirthless, my father smilingly cajoled my mother to confess to poisoning his food.